SMEA students find different ways to be active and involved at the University, SMEA, and in the greater community.

 SMEA, as a school, actively seeks out student participation in planning school events.

-The University of Washington hosts a student chapter of The Coastal Society, a national professional organization of “private sector, academic, and government professionals and students dedicated to actively addressing emerging coastal issues by fostering dialogue, forging partnerships, and promoting communication and education.”
+The SMEA students’ primary registered student organization is called Student Environmental Affairs Society (or SEAS) which is focused on “private sector, academic, and government professionals and students dedicated to actively addressing emerging coastal issues by fostering dialogue, forging partnerships, and promoting communication and education.”

-The UW Student Chapter of TCS hosts several professional networking events a year (“Blue Drinks”), participates in service projects, and organizes the Blue Screens film screening events to review and discuss movies related to marine and environmental affairs topics.
-TCS offers an excellent opportunity for students to engage in a professional environment and learn about potential career fields.
+SEAS hosts several professional networking events a year (“Blue Drinks”), participates in service projects, and organizes documentary film screening events to review and discuss movies related to marine and environmental affairs topics.
+SEAS also offers an excellent opportunity for students to engage in a professional environment and learn about potential career fields.